jel221/Dis0-Demo/README.md

-Neat little demo to make your discussion a bit more interactive and exciting!
+Neat little demo for Headers and how gcc computes struct member offsets!

 Problem 1:
 ```
 gcc -c app.c -o app.o
 arch -x86_64 gcc -c app.c -o app.o (if you have an M1 or M2 chip)
 ```
-Demonstrate that when you examine `objdump -D app.o`, the return value is 16, which is `sizeof(helper_args_t)`
+Examine `objdump -D app.o`, the return value is 16, which is `sizeof(helper_args_t)`
 ```
 44: b8 10 00 00 00                movl    $16, %eax
 ```